tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 The names of variables must consist of a single word and may contain any combination of letters, digits, and underscores (\_).
 The first character must be either a letter or an underscore.
-You cannot use any LiveCode language word as a name of a variable.
+You cannot use any xTalk language word as a name of a variable.

 Here are some examples of **legal** variable names: